How the Glow of the Caribbean got started

-A new chapter has now begun in the history of Disinger & Kruger Jewelers with the development of the patent pending Night Glow Diamond.
+A new chapter has now begun in the history of Disinger & Kruger Jewelers with the development of the patented Night Glow Diamond.

 Through the years there were many discussions with our customers about the phenomenon of fluorescence in diamonds.
 This is when a diamond is placed under a black light and the diamond will glow blue.
 Unfortunately, as soon as the diamond is taken away from the black light the beautiful blue color disappears.

 When a customer experiences diamond fluorescence for the first time they are normally very surprised.
 Most of our customers like the idea of fluorescence which refers to photo-luminescence of a diamond.
 They love to see their diamond glow under our G.I.A.
 (Gemological Institute of America) color grader that also checks for fluorescence and shows off the vivid almost luminescent blue glow.
 Unfortunately, the only time you get to enjoy this phenomenon is at a night club or other use of black lights.
 Several customers stated that it was such a shame that everyone could not experience this incredibly beautiful glow at night.
 As one customer said, “I can only show my diamond off during the day.
 At night when it gets dark you might as well not even wear it, nobody can see it.”
 This comment along with many others became the inspiration that started the long road to develop the first and only diamond that will glow at night.